 - Academic Component

-(28 required professional courses: Years 1 and 3 at SDSU, Year 2 at UCSD, Year 4 is a full-time externship at an approved clinical facility).
+(required didactic courses: Years 1 and 3 at SDSU, Year 2 at UCSD)

 - Research Component

-(a research methods course, a research lab rotation, and a doctoral project)
+(a research methods course, a research methods lab, and a doctoral research project)

 - Clinic Component

-(clinical staffing courses, supervised clinics at both campuses, and field work at community agencies; ~900 hours prior to the Clinical Externship)
+(clinical staffing courses, clinical methods lab, supervised clinics at both campuses, and field work at community agencies; ~900 hours prior to the Clinical Externship)

 - Full-time Clinical Externship

-(12 months full-time clinic placement at an approved agency, at least 1850 hours of clinical experience)
+(A 12 month, full-time, clinic placement at an approved agency; at least 1850 hours of clinical experience)

-(First and Second Year Qualifying Exams, and a Third Year Comprehensive Exam)
+(First and Second Year Qualifying Exams; Third Year Exam)